Bringing Agility to Architecture, and Architecture to Agility

 Modelling Techniques and DSLs

 Microsoft have recently started talking about "Domain-Specific Languages", modelling techniques which are aimed at specific tasks.
 While some DSLs may derive from UML, others may be quite separate from it.
 This page outlines useful DSLs I have developed or discovered.
-If you want to be informed when I add new material, please subscribe to my RSS feed.

 Modelling Enterprise Interfaces